gplv2/hubot-belgiumrail/README.md

 ## Installation

-You can install this hubot as an external script directly using npm:
+You can install this in hubot as an external script directly using npm:

  - npm install https://github.com/gplv2/hubot-belgiumrail.git